 This plan is constructed so that the things required by equality and non-discrimination progress evenly in relation to both operations and personnel policy.
 Haaga-Helia’s equality and non-discrimination plan is based on a jointly drafted strategy and values which create the foundation for equality and non-discrimination work within our organisation.
 Chapter two contains the summarised framework of equality and non-discrimination work: legislative basis, strategy, and values.

 Chapter three is an overview of the previous plan period’s objectives, measures, reports and research, based on which the objectives and measures of the coming period have been drafted.
 The chapter is divided into subchapters that examine studying, supervising and student well-being (chapter 3.1), diversity as a resource (chapter 3.2) and promotion of accessibility (chapter 3.3).
 It also contains a section (chapter 3.4) focusing on the personnel policy-related issues of equality and non-discrimination.
+In addition, the measures for the operating period have been compiled in a separate appendix.
 Chapter four presents the processes, operations models and resources used to promote equality and non-discrimination at Haaga-Helia.
 Chapter five contains instructions related to equality and non- discrimination work.
 The instructions are as lists of links.

 2 Equality and non-discrimination work at Haaga-Helia